 6. Please do not send original photographs with your manuscript.

 8. Notes should appear as footnotes, in Arabic numbers.
 The preferred footnoting style is Turabian or the Chicago Manual of Style.
 Do not use endnotes and do not underline.
 Titles of journals, books and other clearly identifiable collection names should be italicized.
+Insert the footnotes with the word processor so that markers are generated, don't just superscript a number and add text in content.

 9. Newspapers should appear this way.
 The town or city is written as it would normally appear in the text, while the name of the paper is italicized.
 Please do not use underlining.
 Thus, the Miami Herald or the Orlando Sentinel.